Vincethevince/AI-Content-Moderator/README.md

 - [ ] Switch datasets to include bias and introduce SHAP

 ## Example Usage
-As long as the GUI is not implemented, the system can be tested using a python script like:
+GUI is available here: https://ai-content-moderator-gui-822949816423.europe-west1.run.app/ If you want to test it without the GUI, you can do it by following:
 ```
 import requests
 url = "https://ai-content-moderator-822949816423.europe-west1.run.app/predict"